Al Jazeera sees sporting chance of global media brand

 In England, Ross Hair, head of sports broadcaster ESPN, has said an Al Jazeera bid was a "realistic prospect", with the English Premier League sale process expected in April or May.

 England would cost Al Jazeera far more than France.
-The 2010-2013 soccer rights sold for 1.78 billion pounds ($2.8 billion), with Sky taking five of the six TV packages for 1.62 billion pounds.
+The 2010-2013 soccer rights sold for 1.78 billion pounds, with Sky taking five of the six TV packages for 1.62 billion pounds.

 Setanta Sports tried to take on Sky a few years ago but couldn't sign up enough customers to cover the costs of the rights it had bought and was forced to shut down in Britain in 2009.